-L he appearance of solar energetic particles having high fluxes at the Earth's space environment or/and in any point of heliosphere is of great interest and usually these particle storms are called solar extreme events.
-A component of these events is the solar proton events (SPE) recorded by satellites at 1AU as well as by the ground level neutron monitor network.
+The appearance of solar energetic particles having high fluxes at the Earth's space environment or/and in any point of heliosphere is of great interest and usually these particle storms are called solar extreme events.
+A component of these events is the solar proton events (SPE) recorded by satellites at 1 AU as well as by the ground level neutron monitor network.

 During extreme solar events as big flares or/and energetic coronal mass ejections, high energy particles are accelerated by the shocks formed in front of fast interplanetary coronal mass ejections (ICMEs).
-These CMEs also give rise to large geomagnetic storms which have significant effects on the Earth's environment and human life.
-Around 15 ground level cosmic ray intensity enhancements (GLEs) events were recorded by neutron monitors during the solar cycle 23 and all but one of them were always followed by a geomagnetic storm with D{st}<=-50nT within 1-5 days later ([1], [2]).
+These CMEs also give rise

+\ Corresponding author.
+E-mail addresses: emavromi@phys.uoa.gr, mgeront@phys.uoa.gr (M. Gerontidou). on the Earth's environment and human life.
+Around 15 ground level cosmic ray intensity enhancements (GLEs) events were recorded by neutron monitors during the solar cycle 23 and all but one of them were always followed by a geomagnetic storm with $D{\rm st} \leqslant -50$ nT within 1-5 days later (Whang, 2007; Belov et al., 2007).
 It is notable that during the decay phase of this solar cycle and in particular almost at the very end of this, a number of such events was observed.
-In the top of them is the ground level enhancement of cosmic ray intensity occurred on 13^{th} of December, 2006 during a magnetically disturbed period manifested by a series of Forbush decreases of the cosmic ray intensity at neutron monitors starting from 6 of December, 2006.
-In particular the big X-ray flare of 13 December 2006 at 02:14 UT with importance X3.4/4B originated from the active region 10930 and from the west side of the Sun (S06W23) resulted in a big proton flux increase at 1 AU reaching the flux value of 695pfu at energy range >10 MeV and 86 pfu at energy >100 MeV, as it was recorded by GOES-11 satellite.
-The same day at 02:54 UT a fast hallo CME with linear speed 1774 km/sec was also recorded by SOHO satellite ([3])
+At the top of them is the ground level enhancement of cosmic ray intensity occurring on 13th of December, 2006 during a magnetically disturbed period manifested by a series of Forbush decreases of the cosmic ray intensity at neutron monitors starting from 6th of December, 2006.
+In particular the big X-ray flare of 13 December 2006 at 02:14 UT with importance X3.4/4B originating from the active region 10930 and from the west side to large geomagnetic storms which have significant effects of the Sun (S06W23) resulted in a big proton flux increase at 1 AU reaching the flux value of 695pfu at energy range >10 MeV and 86 pfu at energy >100 MeV, as it was recorded by GOES-11.
+The same day at 02:54 UT a fast hallo CME with linear speed 1774 km/s was also recorded by the SOHO satellite (Plainaki et al., 2008).